windischbauer/label-maker-demo/README.md

 ### Prerequisites

-Docker needs to be installed on the machine.
+Docker needs to be installed and running on the machine.

 ### Docker